Insights Payroll

 EOSB in the UAE is not complicated, but it is unforgiving.
 The components are well-defined, the 14-day window is firm, and the MoHRE route is fast and free for employees.
 Employers who compute correctly, document each component separately, and pay inside the window rarely face a complaint.
 Employers who treat EOSB as a back-office cleanup after the employee leaves find out how much a MoHRE mediation or Labour Court referral costs.

-The same discipline that keeps WPS clean keeps EOSB clean: live master data, a monthly accrual through accounting and bookkeeping, correct cycle execution through WPS processing, and a settlement letter that itemises each component.
+The same discipline that keeps WPS clean keeps EOSB clean: live master data, a monthly accrual through accounting and bookkeeping, correct cycle execution through payroll and WPS processing in Dubai, and a settlement letter that itemises each component.
 Run this alongside corporate tax services so the accrued liability is recognised correctly for tax, and EOSB stops being a fire drill.

-Velmont Crest is a DED-licensed UAE accounting firm with eight years of practice experience providing advisory and processing support across the full UAE payroll cycle — WPS processing, gratuity accrual, end-of-service settlement and the monthly accounting close.
+Velmont Crest is a DED-licensed UAE accounting firm providing advisory and processing support across the full UAE payroll cycle — WPS processing, gratuity accrual, end-of-service settlement and the monthly accounting close.
 Read more on our insights hub or get in touch via our contact page.

 Disclaimer: Velmont Crest is a DED-licensed accounting firm providing advisory, preparation and compliance support services.
 We are not a regulated payroll bureau or labour law firm.
 UAE labour law and EOSB rules change frequently — verify all figures with MoHRE and the latest published regulations before acting, and consult a licensed legal professional for advice specific to your circumstances.